Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Conditional stability and basic building blocks

-The construction of all possible Harder--Narasimhan strata as spaces of stable orbits under $\PP(\Aut(E))$-actions depends on a choice of degree parity for a rank 2 vector bundle.
+The construction of geometric models for all possible Harder--Narasimhan strata as spaces of stable orbits under $\PP(\Aut(E))$-actions, as well as the characterization of their wall-crossing under variation of parabolic weights, will be achieved by linking the classification of \textit{conditionally stable strata} (Definition~\ref{def:cond-stab}) to the combinatorics of weight polytopes.
+This problem depends on a choice of degree parity for a rank 2 vector bundle.
 We will consider the two possibilities simultaneously.

+In order to classify the geometry and topology of all orbit spaces of conditionally stable strata, which in general contain non-Hausdorff loci even after restricting the type of invariant sub-bundles, their ``taming" is achieved by dissecting them into elementary Hausdorff irreducible components.
+The details are summarized in Definition~\ref{def:b-b-b} and Propositions~\ref{prop:CS}, \ref{prop:line-orbit} and \ref{prop:C-stable}.
+We begin with the following corollary.

-\begin{corollary} If $m_{1}-m_{2}\leq 2$, then for any $\pmb{\beta} := (\beta_{1},\beta_{2},\beta_{3},\beta_{4})\in(0,1)^{4}$, the set $\mathrm{QPH}^{s}_{\pmb{\beta}}(E)$ of stable elements in $\mathrm{QPH}(E)$ is nonempty, Zariski open, and contains $\mathrm{QPH}_{\CC^{*}}(E)$.
-If $m_{1}-m_{2}\geq 4$, then $\mathrm{QPH}^{s}_{\pmb{\beta}}(E) = \emptyset$ with respect to any $\pmb{\beta}\in[0,1)^{4}$. \end{corollary}
+\begin{Corollary} If $m_{1}-m_{2}\leq 2$, then for any $\pmb{\beta} := (\beta_{1},\beta_{2},\beta_{3},\beta_{4})\in(0,1)^{4}$, the set $\mathrm{QPH}^{s}_{\pmb{\beta}}(E)$ of stable elements in $\mathrm{QPH}(E)$ is nonempty, Zariski open, and contains $\mathrm{QPH}_{\CC^{*}}(E)$.
+If $m_{1}-m_{2}\geq 4$, then $\mathrm{QPH}^{s}_{\pmb{\beta}}(E) = \varnothing $ with respect to any $\pmb{\beta}\in[0,1)^{4}$. \end{Corollary}

-\begin{proof} The first claim follows from lemmas \ref{lemma:nilpotent} and \ref{lemma:cases}, since $\mathrm{QPH}_{\CC^{*}}(E)\neq\emptyset$ if and only if $m_{1}-m_{2}\leq 2$.
-If $m_{1}-m_{2} \geq 4$, lemma \ref{lemma:cases} implies that $\mathrm{QPH}(E) = \mathrm{QPH}_{0}(E) = \mathrm{Q}(E)\sqcup \mathrm{R}(E)$, and every element in $\mathrm{QPH}(E)$ would be destabilized by $E_{1}$. \end{proof}
+\begin{proof} The first claim follows from Lemmas~\ref{lemma:nilpotent} and \ref{lemma:cases}, since $\mathrm{QPH}_{\CC^{*}}(E)\neq\varnothing $ if and only if $m_{1}-m_{2}\leq 2$.
+If $m_{1}-m_{2} \geq 4$, Lemma~\ref{lemma:cases} implies that $\mathrm{QPH}(E) = \mathrm{QPH}_{0}(E) = \mathrm{Q}(E)\sqcup \mathrm{R}(E)$, and every element in $\mathrm{QPH}(E)$ would be destabilized by $E_{1}$. \end{proof}

-\begin{remark} The absence of weight constraints for the existence of moduli spaces of semi-stable parabolic Higgs bundles in genus 0, following from corollary \ref{cor:stable-open}, is already implicit, in terms of the general non-abelian Hodge correspondence, in Simpson's solution of the Deligne--Simpson problem \cite{Sim92}.
-This is a sharp contrast with moduli spaces of semi-stable parabolic bundles \cite{Bau91, Bis98}, for which $\Phi\equiv 0$. \end{remark}
+\begin{Remark} The absence of weight constraints for the existence of moduli spaces of semi-stable parabolic Higgs bundles in genus 0, following from Corollary~\ref{cor:stable-open}, is already implicit, in terms of the general non-abelian Hodge correspondence, in Simpson's solution of the Deligne--Simpson problem \cite{Sim92}.
+This is a sharp contrast with moduli spaces of semi-stable parabolic bundles \cite{Bau91, Bis98}, for which $\Phi\equiv 0$. \end{Remark}

 Corollary \ref{cor:stable-open} states that for even degree $d=2m$, the only Birkhoff--Grothendieck splitting types that can support stable parabolic Higgs bundles are

 while for odd degree $d=2m+1$, these are